How To Drill Out A Lock – Easy to Follow Step-by-Step Guide

-If this didn’t work, you can go up another bit size, to a ¾-inch drill bit and then drill through the hole again to destroy the lock mechanism.
+If that doesn’t work, you can go up another bit size to a ¾-inch drill bit and then drill through the hole to destroy the lock mechanism.

 Drill A Lock With The Key Jammed In

-If your key snaps off in the lock, while it is locked, it can seem completely helpless.
-And, in a lot of cases, you will need the services of a professional locksmith, but you can try drilling the lock using the steps below.
+If your key snaps off in the lock while it is locked, it can seem completely helpless.
+In some cases, you will need the services of a professional locksmith, but you can try drilling the lock using the steps below.

 1. Drill To The Key